ncharanaraj/little-media/README.md

 # 🎞️ Little Media [[↗️]()]

-Developed a web app for movies and TV shows using React JS and Material UI.
-The app is fully responsive and will work on all devices.
-The information for the movies and TV shows will come from a database called MovieDB API.
+- Developed a responsive web application to display information on movies and TV shows utilizing React JS and Material UI.
+- Integrated the MovieDB API database to provide real-time updates on the latest movies and TV shows available.

 ### 🪶 Features